O'Hare International Airport turbulence forecast

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.
 Summer (June–August) is peak thunderstorm season — convective turbulence is the dominant warm-season risk.

-Get a real-time turbulence forecast for any scheduled flight out of O'Hare International Airport, with live wind, jet-stream analysis and pilot reports.
+Get a live turbulence forecast for any flight out of O'Hare International Airport — departure airport already filled in.
+Free, no signup.

 We combine live NOAA Aviation Weather Center data (PIREPs, SIGMETs, AIRMETs) with physics-based Ellrod and Richardson-number calculations derived from Open-Meteo pressure-level wind and temperature data.
 If a source is unavailable for a waypoint we show an em dash rather than invent a number.